endavid/VidEngine/README.md

 * Create a Workspace in Xcode
 * Add your project to the workspace
-* Add VidFramework project to the workspace.
+* Add **VidFramework** project to the workspace: Add Files → select `xcodeproj` file.
+    - If you want to check the shaders, also add **VidMetalLib** to your workspace.
+But note that at the moment, you need to build the shader libraries from the console (see *Build* section).
+    - I would also add a sample app to your workspace.
+For instance, if you want to create an AR app, add **SampleAR** to your workspace.
-* Select your project in Xcode, and in Target -> General -> Embedded Binaries, select VidFramework (it should appear if it's in your workspace).
+* Select your project in Xcode, and in Target → General → Embedded Binaries, select VidFramework (it should appear if it's in your workspace).
 This should also add it to Linked Framework & Libraries.
 But if it doesn't, add it there as well.
-Also make sure it did add an entry in Build Phases -> Embed Frameworks.
+Also make sure it did add an entry in Build Phases → Embed Frameworks.

 Build
 ====
-Use the provided build.sh, because I can't figure out how to get the shaders in VidMetalLib to get linked to the correct location from Xcode... 😅
+Use the provided `build.sh`, because I can't figure out how to get the shaders in **VidMetalLib** to get linked to the correct location from Xcode... 😅

 Overview
 =======